 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: Our car park here at Wray Castle gets very busy at peak times, as our visitors spend a day with us.
-We don’t want you to be disappointed, so we’d like to suggest that, if you can, you leave the car behind and use bus, boat, or bike to visit us for the day.
+Notice: At the moment our car park is getting full by 11am and we have been forced to turn people away.
+We don’t want you to be disappointed, so we’d like to suggest that, if you can, please leave the car behind and use bus, boat, or bike to visit us.
 You can catch a bus from Hawkshead or Ambleside, take a boat trip from the Waterhead pier at Ambleside or bring your bike over on the Bike Boat from Brockhole.

 Mock-Gothic castle sitting on the shores of Lake Windermere with turrets, towers and informal grounds